 Skip to main content

-Follow the instructions on this page to deploy Portworx and its required packages on a bare metal Kubernetes cluster using a custom container registry.
+This topic provides instructions for installing Portworx on a bare metal Kubernetes cluster using a custom container registry.

 note

 The steps in this document use the air-gapped-install bootstrap script to create a custom registry for internet connected clusters.
-If you're looking for install instructions for air-gapped clusters, refer to the air-gapped installation section.
+For informationon how to install Portworx on an air-gapped bare metal cluster, see Installation on Air-Gapped Bare Metal Kubernetes Cluster.

-1. Set an environment variable for the Kubernetes version that you are using:
+1. Set an environment variable for your Kubernetes version:

 KBVER=$(kubectl version --short | awk -F'[v+_-]' '/Server Version: / {print $3}')

-2. Set an environment variable to the latest major version of Portworx:
+2. Set an environment variable to specify the latest major version of Portworx:

 PXVER=<portworx-version>

-3. On an internet-connected host with the same architecture and OS version as the Kubernetes cluster nodes intended for Portworx installation, download the air-gapped installation bootstrap script for the specified Kubernetes and Portworx versions:
+3. On an internet-connected host that matches the architecture and OS version of the Kubernetes cluster nodes intended for Portworx installation, download the air-gapped installation bootstrap script for the Kubernetes and Portworx versions:

 curl -o px-ag-install.sh -L "https://install.portworx.com/$PXVER/air-gapped?kbver=$KBVER"

-4. Pull the container images required for the specified versions:
+4. Pull the container images for the Kubernetes and Portworx versions:

 sh px-ag-install.sh pull